jgarber623/javascript-debounce/README.md

 javascript-debounce is based on David Walsh's code and article [JavaScript Debounce Function](http://davidwalsh.name/javascript-debounce-function).
 His site is an invaluable resource for Web developers.

-javascript-debounce is written and maintained by [@jgarber623](https://github.com/jgarber623).
+javascript-debounce is written and maintained by [Jason Garber](https://sixtwothree.org/) with the help of [some great contributors](https://github.com/jgarber623/javascript-debounce/graphs/contributors).

 ## License